saurabytes/MonarchMoneyTrendReport/README.md

 # FEATURES:

-* **Reports / Trends** - Summarize your Monarch Money history comparing to Last month, Same month last year or Same quarter last year.
-Display a monthly grid of your history for This Year, Last Year or Last 12 months including YTD totals and Monthly average.
-Customize if you want the comparison and averages to include the current month.
-Drill down to monthly and year-to-date totals to see trends for your groups & categories.
-Sort the data by any column and export your data to Excel or Numbers.
+* **Reports / Trends**
+    - Summarize your Monarch Money history comparing to Last month, Same month last year or Same quarter last year
+    - Display a monthly grid of your history for This Year, Last Year or Last 12 months including YTD totals and Monthly average
+    - Customize if you want the comparison and averages to include the current month
+    - Different highlights for spending > 25%, > 50% and > 100%
+    - Drill down to monthly and year-to-date totals to see trends for your groups & categories
+    - Sort the data by any column and export your data to Excel or Numbers

-* **Reports / Accounts** - Summarize all your Account balances on one screen with sorting and exporting.
-Compare to different time periods (This week, Last two weeks, This month, 3 months, 6 months, 1 year, 2 years and 3 years)
+* **Reports / Accounts**
+     - Summarize all your Account balances on one screen with sorting and exporting
+     - Compare to different time periods (This week, Last two weeks, This month, 3 months, 6 months, 1 year, 2 years and 3 years)
+     - Quickly see total amount owed on credit cards
+     - Sort the data by any column and export your data to Excel or Numbers

 * Breadcrumbs on **Reports / Income & Spending** allows staying on Reports page instead of going to Transactions connecting _All Categories > Groups > Categories_